 Kabbalat Shabbat begins at 7:30 PM each week.
 Depending upon the time of year, we begin with the lighting of candles and the singing of the traditional “Shalom Aleichem.”
 Led by our rabbi, we participate in lively singing with old and new melodies.
 Some of the service is conducted in English and the Rabbi delivers a short D’var Torah (with a joke or two to keep it lively).
 Our trademark Oneg Shabbat features home baked cakes and cookies with tea and coffee.

-Our Shabbat Schararit service begins at 10:00 AM with traditional prayers and a modified Torah reading following the triennial cycle of the Conservative movement.
-The rabbi gives a derasha (sermon) following the Musaf Service at 11:45 AM, mixing personal insights with discussion and/or text study.
-Kiddush follows the services with an occasional luncheon.
+Our Shabbat Schararit service begins at 9:45 AM with traditional prayers and a modified Torah reading following the triennial cycle of the Conservative movement.
+The rabbi gives a derasha (sermon) following the Musaf Service, mixing personal insights with discussion and/or text study.
+Services end approximately 12:15 PM, followed by Kiddush and the occasional luncheon.

 Our annual Hanukkah and Purim dinners are fun family occasions especially Purim where our members dress up, wear silly hats, and make noise during a dramatic reading of the Megillah.
 A shpiel is usually performed.
 Next comes Pesach where our members extend their hospitality to all for seats at the seder table.
 “Let all who are hungry come and eat!”
 We observe Yom Hashaoh with the lighting of candles from the Men’s Club and Yom Zikaron/Haatzmaut with special Israeli foods.
 Our rabbi participates in the annual JCC Tikkun Leil Shavuot which brings rabbis from all over the city for late night Torah study.
 We combine with other Conservative synagogues for the reading of Lamentations at Tisha B’av.